kodebot/content.kodebot.github.io/content/blog/2021/join-and-groupjoin-in-dotnet/index.md

   }
 ]
 ```
-Here, we have three items in the result collection - same number of items as first collection.
-But, `s1` has two enrolments, `s2` has one and `s3` has no enrolment.
+Here, we have three items in the result collection - same number of items as first collection(one for each student).
+But, `s1` has two enrolments, `s2` has one and `s3` has no enrolments.
 Note, even though there is no matching enrolment for `s3`, we still have it in the result but no items in enrolments.

 This is similar to left outer join in SQL.